-The USAID-funded Jamaica Monitoring, Evaluation, and Learning Support (JAMEL) for the Caribbean Basin Security Initiative (CBSI) Activity is a locally led partnership with the Government of Jamaica (GoJ) Ministry of National Security (MNS).
+The USAID-funded Jamaica Monitoring, Evaluation, and Learning Support for the Caribbean Basin Security Initiative (JAMEL for the CBSI) Activity is a locally led partnership with the Government of Jamaica (GoJ) Ministry of National Security (MNS).
 JAMEL staff provide robust monitoring, evaluation, and learning (MEL) tools and local stakeholder capacity building to support the MNS in improving violence prevention and diversion services to mitigate youth crime and violence.
-Sarah Cohen Wood is the chief of party.
+Gary Woller, Ph.D, is the chief of party.

 JAMEL’s capacity building and technical assistance enhances the services of Jamaican institutions to use evidence-based approaches in the design and implementation of their youth crime and violence prevention activities.
 JAMEL staff works with USAID/Jamaica implementing partners; local government and NGOs, research centers, and academic institutions; and youth-led organizations and civil society groups working with marginalized youth.